-- If your child used this drug when she was pregnant, tell the baby’s doctor.
-The baby may have a higher chance of getting an infection for at least 6 months after birth.
-The baby’s doctor will also need to decide when the baby is to get any vaccines.
+- If you used this drug when you were pregnant, tell your baby’s doctor.
+Your baby may have a higher chance of getting an infection for at least 6 months after birth.
+Your baby’s doctor will also need to decide when your baby is to get any vaccines.
 Certain vaccines may cause infections that can lead to very bad health problems or death if given within 6 months after birth.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.